Thomas Doty – Storyteller

 Coyote's Riddling Talk

-Please note that all of Coyote's yapping takes place within Doty & Coyote's homeland of southern Oregon and northern California.
-In addition, all of the cultural information you need to figure out the answers can be found on this website.
+Coyote the trickster loves riddles, and he gets tail-wagging ecstatic trying to stump others with what he considers to be tricksy word plays.
+Please note that the answers to all of Coyote's riddles are geographically located within Doty and Coyote's homeland of southern Oregon and northern California.
+In addition, all of the cultural information you need for solving the riddles can be found on this website.

 Riddling Talk #6